irakr/voipglot-win/README.md

 2. **Audio device issues**: Use `--list-devices` to see available devices
 3. **Model not found**: Check that model paths in config.toml are correct
 4. **Build errors**: Try `.\build.ps1 -Clean` to clean and rebuild
+5. **GUI not starting**: Ensure Tauri dependencies are installed with `cargo install tauri-cli --version '^2.0.0' --locked`

 ### Logs